 It is not entrapment if the officer simply suggests you break the law.
 Solicitation, tricks, or deceits are also not considered entrapment.

-How does a Jury Determine Entrapment?
+How Does A Jury Determine Entrapment?

 A jury will look at the evidence, and then they must establish two things beyond a reasonable doubt to determine entrapment: